aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/resizing-with-resize-type-enumeration/_index.md

 ---
-title: Resize Image Java: Using Resize Type Enumeration in Aspose.PSD for Java
+title: Resize Image Java - Using Resize Type Enumeration in Aspose.PSD for Java
 linktitle: Resizing with Resize Type Enumeration
 second_title: Aspose.PSD Java API
 description: Learn how to resize image java using Aspose.PSD for Java.
 Step‑by‑step guide with Resize Type Enumeration, plus tips on convert psd to jpeg.